 The accident report key may also be help.
 The accident report will tell you who was at fault according to the police officer who investigated the accident.
 It will also tell you if anyone was issued a citation as a result of the officer’s conclusions.

 Keep in mind that the officer’s conclusions about who was at fault are in no way the final word.
 I have had some success in the past with cases where the officer found my client to be at fault but I was able to prove to the insurance company that it was not my client’s fault.
-Watch my youtube video on how to investigate your car accident.
+Wondering exactly how to investigate the accident properly?
+Check out my video below for the exact steps involved.

 Your attorney should also contact witnesses and the investigating officer.
 Write down names and phone numbers of any witnesses so your attorney can interview them later on.
 Also take pictures of the damage to any of the vehicles involved in the car accident.